TonyStark679/Enhanced-Virtuality/README.md

 .env

-and add your Gemini API key:
+Add your Gemini API key:

 GEMINI_API_KEY=your_gemini_api_key_here

+Set the default model mode:

 JARVIS_MODEL=auto

+Your final ".env" can look like:

+GEMINI_API_KEY=your_gemini_api_key_here
+JARVIS_MODEL=auto

-«⚠️ Important: Never publish your real API key.»
+«⚠️ Never publish your real API key.»

 ---

-🧠 Setting Up Local Qwen
+🧠 Installing the Local Model

-E.V. uses:

-llama-cli

-to run the local GGUF model.

-Create the model directory if necessary:
+Create the models directory if it does not already exist:

 mkdir -p ~/jarvis/models